geenodhr/YouTube-Video-Downloader/README.md

 ## 📜 Description

 YouTube Video Downloader is a simple, user-friendly tool designed to download YouTube videos with ease.
 Whether you want to save your favorite content for offline access, watch videos without ads, or simply keep a local copy of content, this application offers an intuitive way to make that happen.
 Built with Python, it provides a smooth experience by integrating a thumbnail preview, resolution selection, and download progress tracking—all in a sleek GUI.

-This project is aimed at continual improvement, and future versions will bring even more features and a refined interface.

 ---